CrazyGaffer/TeamProject/README.md

 Link to Asana project board https://app.asana.com/0/1199564293343919/list

-Roman mostly dealt with code and degisn and Ursel dealt with app design and general project management
+Roman mostly dealt with code and design and Ursel dealt with app design and general project management